Closed ports, lost power: How storm could hurt area economy

 WASHINGTON — Ports are closing.
 Farmers are moving hogs to high ground.
-Dealers are moving cars into service bays for refuge.
+Dealers are parking cars in service bays for refuge.
 And up to 3 million energy customers in North and South Carolina could lose power for weeks.

-Across the Carolinas and parts of Virginia, businesses are bracing for the economic damage Hurricane Florence is expected to inflict on the area.
-Industries like tourism and agriculture will likely suffer, and the losses won’t be easily or quickly overcome.

-Once it makes landfill, Florence is expected to lash coastal communities with 130-mph winds and to dump several feet of water.
+Once it makes landfall, Florence is expected to lash coastal communities with high winds and dump several feet of water.
 Flooding could prove devastating.
 The storm will likely damage homes and businesses, kill crops, drown livestock, wash away cars and suspend much of the area’s economic activity.

 “These storms can be very disruptive to regional economies, and it takes time for them to recover,” said Ryan Sweet, an economist at Moody’s Analytics.